Yes, you can still tan when it’s cloudy due to UV rays penetrating through clouds.

 No matter how tempting it might be to bask in the sun’s glow—cloudy or not—sunscreen should always be part of the equation.
 Using broad-spectrum sunscreen helps protect against both UVA and UVB rays while allowing for safe tanning over time.

-Choosing an SPF rating that suits your needs is vital; generally speaking, an SPF of 30 or higher is recommended for effective protection against harmful rays while still allowing for some tanning effect.
+Choosing an SPF rating that suits your needs is vital; generally speaking, an SPF 30 or higher is recommended for effective protection against harmful rays while still allowing for some tanning effect.
 It’s also important to remember that sunscreen needs reapplication every two hours or immediately after swimming or sweating.

 The Role of Diet in Tanning